Camila (band): Pablo Hurtado

 Guitarist and co-producer of Camila, Pablo Hurtado joined the project shortly before graduating in music production and audio engineer at the Fermatta Music School.
 He was born in Mexico City and grew up in San Luis Potosí in a family with artistic sensibilities.

 He began playing the piano at the age of five and when he turned seven his father introduced him to classical guitar.
 As a teenager he tried the electric guitar.
 He began to play with several rock bands, and later became interested in musical theatre and progressive music.
 At the age of 20, he returned to Mexico City and began his audio engineering studies, which opened his mind to other musical genres such as jazz, blues, funk and pop.

 At present, sponsored by the guitar brand PRS, Pablo has acquired knowledge and refinement and shows a fresh perspective whether playing acoustic music or intricate solos, sweet ballads or daring ones.
-His talent has been essential as co-author of several songs in all three of Camila's albums (“Todo cambió”, “Dejarte de amar”, “Elypse”), which has allowed him to come in contact with giants of world music.
+He is the co-author of several songs in all three of Camila's albums (“Todo cambió”, “Dejarte de amar”, “Elypse”), which has allowed him to come in contact with giants of world music.
 He lives in Los Angeles, California, where he has his own recording studio, Cypress Overdrive Studios.

 Samuel "Samo" Parra

 Choir member at a church from the time he was five-years-old, Samo saw how each Sunday that space of Veracruz transformed into his very own Auditorio Nacional.
 Pushed by his parents and siblings, he later aimed to become an opera singer, and finally was recognized as one of the 100 Best Voices of Mexico in a talent contest.
 As such he arrived in DF.
 He was back-up singer for artists like Reyli, which he met Mario Domm through.
 Presently he is vocal figure and he is evolving as a composer:

-“My career as an author is on the rise,” he explains, “the first tracks I have ever coauthored have been professionally recorder with Camila, yet there are other singers that are recording my songs.
+“My career as an author is on the rise,” he explains, “The first tracks I have ever coauthored have been professionally recorder with Camila, yet there are other singers that are recording my songs.
 The fact that Ednita Nazario in Puerto Rico and the United States; and Diego Schoening in Mexico selected tracks that I wrote, not only for the repertoire of each of their latest albums, but also that as first singles, they have had a favorable response from the public, gives me the clear proof that I am doing things right.
-Also, the fact that Gloria Trevi, Christian Chávez and Yuri worked with me to choose songs written by me is another indication that I have all the talent to become a more well rounded artist for the public.
+Also, the fact that Gloria Trevi, Christian Chávez and Yuri worked with me to choose songs written by me is another indication that I have all the talent to become a more well rounded artist for the public."

 In 2013 was separated from the band to form his solo career, he would return to record clarifying the fourth single from the band.